-Naming conflicts are basically of two types synonyms and homonyms.
-A synonym occurs when two schemas basically use different names to describe the same concept, for example, an entity type CUSTOMER in one a schema may describe the same concept as an entity type CLIENT in another schema.
-A homonym occurs when two schemas use the same name to describe different concepts. for example, an entity type Classes may represent train classes in one schema and aeroplane classes in another schema.
+Naming conflicts are of two types synonyms and homonyms.
+A synonym occurs when two schemas use different names to describe the same concept, for example, an entity type CUSTOMER in one schema may describe an entity type CLIENT in another schema.
+A homonym occurs when two schemas use the same name to describe different concepts.
+For example, an entity type Classes may represent TRAIN classes in one schema and AEROPLANE classes in another schema.

 - Type conflicts –

-The same concept may be represented in two schemas by different modelling constructs.
-For example, the concept of the department may be an entity type in one schema and an attribute in another.
+A similar concept may be represented in two schemas by different modeling constructs.
+For example, DEPARTMENT may be an entity type in one schema and an attribute in another.

 - Domain conflicts –

 A single attribute may have different domains in different schemas.
-For example, we may declare Ssn as an integer in one schema and in another schema, we may declare them as a character string.
-A conflict of the unit of measure could occur if one schema represented weight in pounds and other used kgs.
+For example, we may declare Ssn as an integer in one schema and a character string in another.
+A conflict of the unit of measure could occur if one schema represented weight in pounds and the other used kgs.